openvswitch/ovs/Documentation/topics/dpdk/pmd.rst

     $ ovs-appctl dpif-netdev/pmd-rxq-rebalance

-.. versionchanged:: 2.8.0
+.. versionchanged:: 2.6.0

-   Automatic assignment of Rx queues to PMDs and the two related commands, ``pmd-rxq-show`` and ``pmd-rxq-rebalance``, were added in OVS 2.8.0.
-Prior to this, behavior was round-robin and processing cycles were not taken into consideration.
-Tracking for stats was not available.
+   The ``pmd-rxq-show`` command was added in OVS 2.6.0.

 .. versionchanged:: 2.9.0

+   Utilization-based allocation of Rx queues to PMDs and the ``pmd-rxq-rebalance`` command were added in OVS 2.9.0.
+Prior to this, allocation was round-robin and processing cycles were not taken into consideration.

-   The output of ``pmd-rxq-show`` was modified to include utilization as a percentage.
+   In addition, the output of ``pmd-rxq-show`` was modified to include Rx queue utilization of the PMD as a percentage.
+Prior to this, tracking of stats was not available.